SMS-Activate-Login/.github/profile/README.md

 | [Loyalty Program](https://hero-sms.com/loyalty-program) |

 ---
+## 🔐 SMS Activate Login — Your Gateway to Instant SMS Verification

-**SMS-Activate** was a top service for virtual numbers and SMS verification.
-Now, **Hero-SMS** is the improved successor — built on the same foundation but with modern tech, faster codes, better protection, and more profitable terms.
+Looking for a fast and secure way to log in and receive SMS codes online? **Hero-SMS** is the next-generation platform built on the proven SMS-Activate technology — upgraded with faster delivery, enhanced security, and a seamless login experience.

+Whether you're a developer automating registrations, a marketer managing multiple accounts, or simply someone who values privacy — our platform gives you instant access to virtual phone numbers from 180+ countries.
+---

 ## 🔥 Why Hero-SMS is the Best Choice in 2026
 - Built on market-leader **SMS-Activate** software — improved for instant code delivery & full data protection.